Paired fermions in strong magnetic fields and daughters of even-denominator Hall plateaus: Anyon condensation approach

 In general, this $K$ matrix is topologically unstable and admits reduction to a $K$ matrix with total dimensions $\text{dim}(K)=|m|+1$.
 This reduction does not affect the quasiparticle content, which matches the one given in Ref.~\onlinecite{Ken_sixteenfold_2019}.

 The $K$-matrix in Eq.~\eqref{eq.K_ell_0} accurately represents the topological order for any $m$.
-However, it is often desirable to avoid the spurious non-topological modes it contains for negative $m$.
-A simple way to obtain the reduced $K$-matrix in this case is to start with a superfluid of opposite (negative) chirality and add $m+1 \leq 0$ filled Landau levels.
+However, the $K$-matrix in Eq.~\eqref{eq.K_ell_0} is not topologically stable for negative $m$; the edge state it describes via Eq.~\eqref{eqn.klagrange} contains modes that can localize;~\cite{Haldane_Stability_1995} see also Appendix~\ref{app.K_SF}.
+It is often desirable to avoid such spurious, non-topological modes.
+A simple way to obtain the reduced $K$-matrix, in this case, is to start with a superfluid of opposite (negative) chirality and add $m+1 \leq 0$ filled Landau levels.
 For $m<0$, the superfluid and integer levels have equal chirality, and there are no spurious modes.
 A minimal $K$ matrix valid for any $|m|\geq1$ is thus given by ${K}_m = p\,\vect{t}\vect{t}^T + K_m^*$ with